 | Account Owner /

-Any email address can be added as a watcher to receive notifications about an issue being opened, commented on, or closed.
+Any email address can be added as a watcher by an Account Owner and Project Manager users.
+Watchers receive notifications about an issue being opened, commented on, or closed.

 A watcher can add comments and add attachments to issues via email.
 Other aspects of the issue must be managed via the web dashboard.